binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * JavaScript, TypeScript and JSX (back-end and front-end)
 * In terms of version control systems, only git is supported
-* Opening of bitbucket and github issues.
+* Opening of bitbucket and github issues
 * Providing statistics on code quality, maintainability and stability.
 I queried Adam on this, but not a lot of information was forth coming.

 bithound can be configured to not analyse some files.
 Very large repositories are prevented from being analysed due to large scale performance issues.